-- Be provided through annual face to face CPD, additional online specialist CPD, 'bitesize' learning throughout the academic year covering current school based, local and national safeguarding issues. - Be integrated, aligned, and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning. - Be in line with advice from the 3 safeguarding partners. - Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring. - Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment. - Have a clear understanding of the needs of all students.
+- Be provided through annual face to face CPD, additional online specialist CPD, 'bitesize' learning throughout the academic year covering current school based, local and national safeguarding issues. - Be integrated, aligned, and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning.

+- Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment. - Have a clear understanding of the needs of all students.